State and county interagency councils help coordinate and build capacity for early intervention services in Washington.

-County Interagency Coordinating Councils (CICC) are made up of local community members, including family members, service providers, and local agencies.
+County Interagency Coordinating Councils (CICC) are made up of community members, family members, service providers and local agencies.
 ESIT ensures an operational local council through contracting with the early intervention services lead agency.

 The CICC is the advisory body to the local ESIT contracted early intervention lead agency.
 The CICCs focus on making services easier for families to access locally and on building community capacity for early intervention services.
 CICC membership includes representation from the following:

 - Parents and family members of children ages birth through 12 with disabilities and/or developmental delays